corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/operating/monitoring-logging.md

 The graphite server must be running with python pickle transport enabled.
 Please refer to the documentation on [https://graphiteapp.org](https://graphiteapp.org) on how to install and run a graphite server.

+### Monitoring scenarios

+See [Monitoring scenarios](monitoring-scenarios.md) for a description of some typical node monitoring cases you may encounter when using [node metrics](../../node-metrics.md).

 ## Memory usage and tuning